adamgordonbell/reimagined-octo-garbanzo/README.md

 ```

 ## The scheduling problem
-Currently a pickup is assigned to the first non idle elevator.
-This is not ideal.
+Currently a pickup is assigned  this way
+ * If there is an elevator on the way, use it
+ * else if there is an idle elevator use it
+ * else use the elevator with the least pending pickups